lgenesius/smilevege-store-animation/README.md

 ## Description
 Description of how to use the application from SmileVege:<br>

-1. Open the file from SmileVege Grocery Store.fla and then press CTRL + ENTER, wait a moment because the application is loading.<br><br>
+1. Open the file from SmileVege Grocery Store.fla(if you open using Adobe Animate, then press CTRL + ENTER, wait a moment because the application is loading).<br><br>

 2. When the application appears, the SmileVege application will first display the Home section where there are several animations that will be run first.<br><br>